Learning Japanese? The internet can be your best friend.

 Matcha is a slick and stylish Japanese travel and culture magazine.
 It’s available in 8 different languages, including an easy Japanese version!
 Like NHK News Web Easy, it does use kanji but always with furigana above to teach you the pronunciation.
 Most of the articles are available in English too, so you can read in both languages to check your understanding (change language using the drop down bar at the top).
 The translations aren’t always word for word, though.
 Best for intermediate learners.

-JapanesePod101 is hands down the best resources for Japanese listening practise.
 This site has literally thousands of podcasts to download, from total beginner level right up to advanced.
 Each track teaches a short conversation in Japanese, with explanation of the new words and grammar in English.
-You can access the back catalogue with a free membership.
+You can access all the new lessons with a free membership.

 You might think speaking is a skill that you can’t practise online… but you’d be wrong!
 These top sites will hook you up with friends and tutors in Japan, so get chatting!